Adjectival Content of the Norms

 Enforcement is easier and peace more common — both of which being probably in most nations’ perceived self-interest most times and being implicitly objectives of the norms — when communication is more effective, and that is enough to make an effort at persuasive communication, when possible, legally necessary.
 Time always being limited, sometimes extremely limited, the method of communication must at both ends support efficiency, thus concision.
 For enforcement by war and its scale to be authorized when a compliance demand or a threat is possible without lessening the ability to win the war, the demand or threat must be communicated.
 If it’s too late for compliance but even a partial remedy, e.g., a “making whole” of an aggrieved party, would reduce the allowable scale of a justified war, then a compliance demand would be pointless but an enforcement threat would be allowed.

 That incorporates the exception.
 If a compliance demand or a threat would likely defeat a proper goal, for example, by encouraging enough self-defensive preparation to prevent enforcement, then the compliance demand or the threat can be recalibrated (e.g., by timing) to prevent such preparation from being effective enough and, if that prevention is not likely, the compliance demand or the threat need not be made.
-Otherwise, a compliance demand or a threat is a prerequisite to war.
+Otherwise, on the principle of permissible scale, a compliance demand or a threat is a prerequisite to war.

 Communication among nations, whether one is a belligerent, a target of the war, or a nation in neutrality, is that among persons representing their respective nations.
 While they would normally be heads of state, there are reasons for that, and some exceptions apply.